nixworks/public/news/2018/03/1/dilek-acalan-mp-for-the-pro-kurdish-hdp-party-is-sentenced-to-two-and-a-half-years-in-jail-on-charges-of-terror-propaganda-related-to-her.md

 ### [2018-03-1](/news/2018/03/1/index.md)

 ##### Terrorism in Turkey
 # Dilek Ocalan, MP for the pro-Kurdish HDP party, is sentenced to two and a half years in jail on charges of terror propaganda related to her participation in the 2016 funeral of a PKK fighter.
-Nine HDP MP's are currently in jail.
+Nine HDP MPs are currently in jail.